 Randall wants to help better protect migratory marine animals in the Eastern Tropical Pacific.
-He’s interested in hammerhead sharks that aggregate around ocean islands (which are protected) and then migrate along the seamounts (which are unprotected) between these islands.
-He is studying hammerhead sharks in association with the Las Gemelas and West Cocos seamounts.
-After deploying deep listening stations (acoustic receivers) at the summits of these underwater mounts, Randall and his team will track tagged hammerhead sharks in relation to these seamounts.
+He is interested in hammerhead sharks that aggregate around ocean islands (which are protected) and then migrate along the Las Gemelas and West Cocos seamounts (which are unprotected) between these islands.
+After deploying acoustic receivers, i.e. deep listening stations, at the summits of these underwater mounts, Randall and his team will track tagged hammerhead sharks in relation to these seamounts.
 The team will also deploy baited remote underwater video systems (BRUVs) to do ongoing monitoring at both sites.

 I was born and raised in Los Angeles, California, the son of Costa Rican immigrants.
 I lived only blocks away from the ocean and, like so many of my generation, was inspired at a very early age by The Undersea World of Jacques Cousteau television show.
 My family returned to Costa Rica when I was only 10 and so I ended up in one of the most biologically diverse places on earth!
 I studied biology at the University of Costa Rica, where I developed a strong interest in the biology and conservation of sea turtles.
 After graduating, I focused on...

 To impose the policy changes needed to halt the extinction trend of highly migratory endangered marine species in the Eastern Tropical Pacific and achieve the conditions for their recovery.

 Hammerhead sharks are Critically Endangered.
 Policies are urgently required that severely limit fisheries-induced mortality.
 This project will strengthen the scientific evidence that justifies the expansion of a no-take policy in waters surrounding Cocos Island’s current 12-mile (20-kilometre) no-take radius (772 square miles; 2,000 square kilometres).